Home > Blog > What Is a Nurse Practitioner? An NP Career Path

 P.S.
 If getting a doctorate looks like a huge challenge because of lots of research and academic tasks, use the official and reputable DNP writing services.

-Nurse Practitioner Degree
+Areas of Your Nurse Practitioner Degree Specialization

+What exactly is a nurse practitioner specialization, and what professional areas are open for NPs with a degree?
 Before delving into the best education programs, let’s see the most popular areas that nurses these days focus on.

 • Family nurse practitioner (FNP).